robertknight/rten/README.md

 ## Limitations

- - Only a subset of ONNX operators are currently supported (see `OperatorType` in [src/schema.fbs](src/schema.fbs)).
+ - Not all ONNX operators are currently supported.
+See `OperatorType` in [src/schema.fbs](src/schema.fbs) for currently supported operators.
 For implemented operators, some attributes or input shapes may not be supported.
+ - A limited set of data types are supported: float32 and int32 tensors. int64 and boolean tensors are converted to int32.
- - There is no support for running models on the GPU or other neural network accelerators.
+ - There is no support for running models on GPUs or other neural network accelerators.
  - Wasnn is not as well optimized as more mature runtimes such as ONNX Runtime or TensorFlow Lite.
-Inference may be much slower, depending on the model and platform (eg. WASM vs native)
+The performance difference depends on the operators used, model structure, CPU architecture and platform.

 ## Usage